 Installation cost was about £12500 and we managed to get a grant for one-third of this.
 This compares well with other types of system.

 All the indications to date are good.
 For example, on a recent cold (+1C) Sunday, the church warmed up in 30-60 minutes and became ever more comfortable after that.
 Monitored energy consumption is typically 14kW.
-We buy our completely sustainable electricity from Good Energy at a current (December 2021) price of 23p/Unit, so the running costs are around £3.25/hour - excellent value for totally 'green', zero carbon heating in a country church.
+We buy our completely sustainable electricity from Good Energy at a current (August 2022) price of 32p/Unit, so the running costs are around £4.50/hour - excellent value for totally 'green', zero carbon heating in a country church.
 Routine maintenance costs us £200 / year + VAT.
 Possibly the interval could be stretched given the only-occasional use, but we want to protect our investment.

 Downsides?
 A cold floor tends to dominate at feet level, but that would probably be the case with other forms of heating.
 And there is some noise from the blowers - we tend to throttle back to low or medium fan speed during services (2 or 3 on a 4-point scale) - which we judge acceptable.
 Please visit us to experience if you're interested.